-The phone rings one day a long, long time ago…
+The phone rings in a wedding photographers office one day a long, long time ago…

 Phone: “ring ring”